alstjr13/alstjr13.github.io/index.md

 | Microsoft Office Suite | ⭐⭐⭐⭐ |

 ### I am ... 🧑🏻
-  - EAGER to learn
+  - EAGER to learn 📚
-  - Responsible
+  - Responsible 👐🏻
+  - and a coffee lover 😏